 The Tax Cuts & Jobs Act has no impact on 2017 taxes or 2017 tax returns filed in 2018.

-The 2017 version of IRS Form 1099-B, which brokers issue for stock sales made during the tax year, closely resembles the version for the 2016 tax year.
-However, the 2014 version introduced some major changes that you should continue to keep in mind when reviewing your 1099-B and the substitute statement that your broker provides for stock sales in 2017 (see the discussion below and a related FAQ).
+Alert: The 1099-B for stock sales made during 2017 closely resembles the version for the 2016 tax year.
+However, in 2014 the IRS introduced some major changes that you should continue to keep in mind when reviewing your 1099-B for stock sales in 2017:

-- Among the recent changes in Form 1099-B: The all-important cost-basis information is now in Box 1e instead of the previous Box 3.
-Also, for grants made in 2014 and later years, brokers are prohibited from including equity compensation income (which appears on Form W-2) in the cost basis reported on Form 1099-B.
+- The IRS redesigned the form to match its box numbers with the columns on Form 8949, which you use to report stock sales.
+The all-important cost-basis information is now in Box 1e instead of the previous Box 3.
+Also, for grants made in 2014 and later years, brokers are prohibited from including equity compensation income (as included on Form W-2) in the cost basis reported on Form 1099-B.